 Here are five keys to improving U.S. standing in the global competition for AI capabilities:

 Despite America’s vulnerable edge in the AI race, there is reason for optimism as we respond to the commission’s report.
 The United States can accelerate our response and grow our lead in AI if we channel the nation’s ingenuity—the public and private sectors working together with academia—into a coordinated, national push to responsibly develop and deploy AI at scale.
 As a trusted AI partner to the U.S. defense, intelligence, and civil sectors, Booz Allen strongly commits to enabling this critical work.
 And again, we believe that this effort must prioritize people as much as technology.
 Americans must understand the potential of AI to imagine and then bring to life its many possibilities.
 With the right blueprint to consistently embed important values and apply machine learning with trust, our government and its stakeholders can ensure the responsible, ethical development and use of AI to strengthen our national security.

 About the Author:

 Steven Escaravage leads Booz Allen’s Analytics practice and Artificial Intelligence (AI) Services business, serving clients across the defense, civil, and intelligence sectors.
 As a leader of Booz Allen's strategic innovation initiatives, Steve also leads the firm's investments in data science, machine learning, and AI.
-Areas of focus include machine learning operations, cognitive automation, and high performance computing.
+His areas of focus include machine learning operations, cognitive automation, and high-performance computing.
 He holds an M.S. in operations research from George Mason University and a B.A. in mathematics from Rutgers University.

 Booz Allen demonstrated the use of an in-flight AI algorithm in support of the U.S. Air Force Air Combat Command’s 9th Reconnaissance Wing U-2 Federal Laboratory.
 Read More